Skip to main content

 Step 1: Review

 Review this webpage and the FAQs to understand the application process, and write down key dates.
-You also may review the list of scholarships to familiarize yourself with the GPA requirements and other criteria.
+You also may review the list of scholarships to familiarize yourself with the criteria.

 scholarship2.pngStep 2: Prepare

 You only have to submit ONE application and upload ONE set of materials.
-The Scholarship Committee will review your application only for scholarships for which you meet the criteria.
+The Scholarship Committee will consider your application for all applicable scholarships.

 Prepare the following materials: